brito-rafa/codeconnect-vm-operator/README.md

 All examples and components used on this demo are on a mac osx.

 ## Developer Software

+Install all the following:

-- git
+- git client
 - Go lang - https://golang.org/dl/
 - Docker Desktop - https://www.docker.com/products/docker-desktop
 - Kubebuild - https://go.kubebuilder.io/quick-start.html
 - Kustomize - https://kubernetes-sigs.github.io/kustomize/installation/
-- [Optional but Recommended] - Code editor such as (VScode)[https://code.visualstudio.com/download] or goland.
+- [Optional but Recommended] - Code editor such as [VScode](https://code.visualstudio.com/download) or goland.
+- [Optional but Recommended] - have access to a public registry such as quay.io or hub.docker.com

 ## Kubernetes Cluster
 Any Kubernetes 1.16 and above.
 For this exercise, we will be using a standalone cluster Kind - https://kind.sigs.k8s.io/docs/user/quick-start/